Database Schema

 Central table for all user accounts in your application.

-id | TEXT | Primary key, typically a CUID or UUID | Yes |
+id | TEXT | Primary key (UUIDv7) | Yes | PRIMARY KEY, DEFAULT uuid_generate_v7() |

-name | TEXT | User's display name | Yes |
+name | TEXT | User's display name | Yes | |

-email | TEXT | Email address (unique) | Yes |
+email | TEXT | Email address | Yes | UNIQUE |

-email_verified | BOOLEAN | Email verification status | Yes |
+email_verified | BOOLEAN | Email verification status | Yes | DEFAULT false |

-image | TEXT | Profile image URL | No |
+image | TEXT | Profile image URL | No | |

-is_anonymous | BOOLEAN | Anonymous user flag | Yes |
+is_anonymous | BOOLEAN | Anonymous user flag | Yes | DEFAULT false |

-created_at | TIMESTAMP | Account creation time | Yes |
+created_at | TIMESTAMP | Account creation time | Yes | DEFAULT now() |

-updated_at | TIMESTAMP | Last modification time | Yes |
+updated_at | TIMESTAMP | Last modification time | Yes | DEFAULT now(), auto-update |

 TypeScript Schema Definition